jminuse/lammps-fix-parameterize/README.md

 	Enter passphrase

-7. Test your SSH connection
+	- Test your SSH connection

 		ssh -T git@github.com

 	You should see the message "Hi 'username'!
 You've successfully authenicated, but GitHub does not provide shell access."

-8. Clone repository into src folder
+2. Download the repository from github:

 		git init